sshalem/Spring-Boot/01-Application-Properties-Logging/01_schema.sql and data.sql/README.md

 We can see that we have the following:

-1. main `application.properties` file
+* main `application.properties` file
-2. 3 different application files config:
+* 3 different application files config:
    a. `application-h2.properties`
    b. `application-mysql.properties`
    a. `application-postgres.properties`

-We also have 3 different `data-XXX.sql` files
+We also have 3 different `data-XXX.sql` files:
 1. `data-H2.sql`
 2. `data-shMysql.sql`
 3. `data-shPostgres.sql`